henryhsue/top_colors/README.md

 ## Followup Questions:
 - Can we decode the image faster, or with lower quality (reduced accuracy)?
 - are we allowed more probabilistic approaches?
+- are we allowed to run multiple 1CPU/512MB machines.